Stouts/Django-application/README.md

 Django Application
 ==================

-Example receipts for deployment Django application.
+Example recipe for deploying a Django application.